ariannalillie/loops-practice/README.md

 * Read the prompt in the function skeleton
 * Write your solution where your code goes
 * Run `npm run test` to check your answer
-* PRO TIP: if you get stuck ask Ari how you can use console.logs to debug your code
+* PRO TIP: if you get stuck you can use `node (file name)` paired with console.logs to debug your code